-- The Provider acknowledges and agrees that the Department may itself conduct one or more QAF Audits on the Provider at any time, at the Department's absolute discretion. - The Provider must ensure that any arrangement with a Quality Auditor to conduct a QAF Audit includes rights for the Provider to take account of the Department's: - (a) right of termination under clauses 56 and 57 of this Deed; - (b) rights to terminate the Quality Principles Quality Auditor Deed; and - (c) right to conduct a QAF Audit on a Provider at the Department's discretion, and the Provider must, where appropriate, make use of those rights in its arrangement in the event of a termination of this Deed or any Quality Principles Quality Auditor Deed by the Department or, where relevant, the Department's exercise of clause 83.6.
+95.6 The Provider acknowledges and agrees that the Department may itself conduct one or more QAF Audits on the Provider at any time, at the Department's absolute discretion.

+- 95.7 The Provider must ensure that any arrangement with a Quality Auditor to conduct a QAF Audit includes rights for the Provider to take account of the Department's: - (a) right of termination under clauses 66 and 67 of this Deed; - (b) rights to terminate the Quality Principles Quality Auditor Deed; and - (c) right to conduct a QAF Audit on a Provider at the Department's discretion,

-84. Action about performance
+96. Action about performance

-- 84.1 If, at the completion of an Annual Performance Review or at any other time, the Department considers that the performance of the Provider in the Employment Region or the Location, or at Site level, is less than satisfactory, including after assessing the Provider's performance taking into account: - (a) the outcomes of any Program Assurance Activities or audits; and/or the Department may, at its absolute discretion:
+- 96.1 If, at any time, the Department considers it warranted by the performance of the Provider at the Employment Region level, the Department may, with the agreement of the Provider, increase the Provider's Business Share, or extend any Licence Period, for a period of time specified by the Department. - 96.2 If, at the completion of an Annual Licence Review or at any other time, the Department considers that the performance of the Provider at the Employment Region or Site level is less than satisfactory, including after assessing the Provider's performance taking into account: - (a) the outcomes of any Program Assurance Activities or audits; and/or - (b) the Provider's Performance Rating, the Department may, at its absolute discretion: